facebookresearch/nle/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Getting Started
-NLE is direct fork of [NetHack](https://github.com/nethack/nethack) and therefore contains code that operates on many different levels of abstraction.
-This ranges from low-level game logic, to the higher-level administration of repeated nethack games, and finally to binding of these games to Python `gym` environment.

-If you want to learn more about how the architecture of `nle` and how it works under the hood, checkout the [architecture document](./ARCHITECTURE.md).
-This may be useful for anyone looking to contribute the lower level elements of NLE.

 ## Pull Requests
 We actively welcome your pull requests.